 In a large deep pan, heat oil to 350 degrees for frying.
 Cook the coated chicken for about 5 minutes or until golden brown, remove from oil and set aside.

-In a large skillet, heat 1 Tablespoon of oil over medium heat.
-Saute the red bell pepper and green onion for 3 minutes or until tender.
+In a large skillet, heat 1 tablespoon of oil over medium heat.
+Saute the red bell pepper, pineapple and green onion for 3 minutes or until tender.

 Add the reserved pineapple juice, apple cider vinegar, ketchup, soy sauce, and brown sugar, whisking constantly until thoroughly mixed and simmering.